 Encounter groups

 Encounter groups, also known as T-groups, are where participants explore their feelings and interpersonal relationships.
-The goal is to promote personal growth and self-awareness through open and honest communication in a safe and supportive environment.
+The goal is to promote personal growth and self-awareness through open and honest communication in a supportive environment.
 Participants share their thoughts, emotions, and experiences with the group, with the facilitator guiding or observing.
 While not suitable for everyone, encounter groups can be a powerful tool for personal growth and self-awareness.

 Equine-assisted therapy